2018 STORY CONTEST

 The AAC’s Guidebook to Membership is all about celebrating you—the members that make the Club great.
 This year, we want to hear your stories.
 How have you made a difference in your local climbing community?
 Did you finally send that long term project that previously scared the crap out of you?
 Have you connected with a new climbing partner through your involvement with the Club?
 Did you have a great experience at your Craggin’ Classic?
 We want to hear it all!

-This year, we are looking specifically for stories that relate to competency, conservation, and community.
-However, if you have a rad story that falls outside of these themes, we’d still love to hear it.
+This year's Guidebook theme is "the Changing Faces of the AAC", so we're especially interested in stories that reflect who we've become as a climbing community.
+However, if you have a rad story that falls outside of these theme, we’d still love to hear it.
 The best stories tell of a writer’s experience that has somehow been enriched by being part of the AAC.
 They are inspirational, experience-driven pieces that go beyond trip report territory and focus on personal growth that is connected (either directly or indirectly) to the benefits of being an AAC member.

-If your story is our favorite, we’ll include it in the Guidebook to Membership and you’ll win an AAC branded Patagonia Ascensionist 25 pack.
-Submissions are due by January 30.
+If your story is our favorite, we’ll include it in the Guidebook to Membership and you’ll win a $100 Patagonia gift card along with some AAC goodies.
+Submissions are due by February 25th.
 Please email stories in Word format (and any related questions) to [email protected]

 When submitting a story, please include: